KSP-KOS/EditorTools/SublimeText3/README.md

 # Sublime Text 3 - kOS Syntax Highlighting

 This syntax definition is a fork of [xeger's Atom package](https://github.com/KSP-KOS/EditorTools/tree/develop/Atom).
+This is not a direct port, but an updated syntax definition to reflect changes since the original release of the Atom package two years ago.

+In addition to general updates, various features have been added to bring syntax highlighting in line with Sublime defaults.  xeger provided an excellent foundation that made adding new updates and functionality much easier, and my thanks goes out to him for sharing his work.

+## Installation

-To install the kOS definition as is, place the `kOS.tmlLanguage` file your **user** package directory.  his directory by opening Sublime Text and selecting the following:
+Download the `kOS.tmlLanguage` and `kOS.tmlPreferences` files, and place them in the your `User` package directory, which can be found by opening Sublime Text and selecting the following:

-> Preferences > Browse Packages
+> Preferences > Browse Packages > User

-The User folder will be among the listed directories.

-### Additional Coverage

-The original syntax highlighting package written by xeger was intended for Atom.
-While a direct, unedited port does the job, updates are ongoing to bring highlighting in line with sublime defaults.
-This isn't a commentary on the original, it was just written for a different editor.
-Additions primarily include coverage for additional keywords, along with added support for kOS features that were not available when the original Atom package was released.
+If you just want the path information, you can find the default Packages directory for Windows, Linux, and OSX [here](https://www.sublimetext.com/docs/3/revert.html)

+The `kOS.YAML-tmlLanguage` is not needed for the syntax definition to work; it's only used to build the final `.tmlLanguage` file.
+It can also be used to change any of the syntax highlighting to suit your own preferences.
+Additional details can be found in the [Customization](https://github.com/jim-hart/EditorTools/tree/develop/SublimeText3#customizations) section.

-## Supported features
+## Supported Features

-Changes and new additions to the kOS syntax for ST3 are highlighted here.
-Check the commit log for additional details.
+A summary of features and updates to the kOS syntax for ST3 are highlighted here.
+Check the commit logs for additional details.

-**Changes include**:
+**Changes Include**:

+  - Delimiter Contrast
     - Certain punctuation/delimiters were stripped of highlighting to improve readability and provide contrast where needed.
-Suffix colons, for example, are no longer highlighted with the suffix to better help identify breaks in long `STRUCTURE:SUFFIX` chains
+For example: colons, when used to access structure fields, are no longer highlighted with the attached member, which helps distinguish breaks in long `STRUCTURE:MEMBER` chains.

-  - User-defined functions are now supported.
-Initial definitions vs. calls to those functions receive different highlighting.
+  - User-Defined and General Function Support
+    - User function definitions, and calls to those functions, are highlighted like function calls and definitions in C and Python.
+Delegate/function references are also now supported; the delegate identifier `@`, along with delegate's name, receive different highlighting.

+  - Contextual Distinction
-  - Contextual distinction of reserved words; for example `SHIP:HEADING` vs `HEADING(90,90)`.
-In this case, `HEADING`'s highlighting will differentiate based on whether its used as a structure suffix, or as a traditional function call
+    - Keywords usable in multiple contexts are highlighted based on that context.
+For example, `SHIP:HEADING` vs `HEADING(90,90)`.
+Highlighting applied to `HEADING` differs based on whether its used as a structure member, or as a traditional function call.
+The same is true for parameters that can be used as structures.

-  - Delegate highlighting (similar to how Python decorators are highlighted)
-  - Extended action group support.
+  - Extended Action Groups
+    - Action Groups 0-250 are now supported; anything outside that range won't be highlighted.

+  - Comment Toggling
+    - The keyboard shortcut for toggling comments (Default: `CTRL + \`) now works with all `.ks` files.

-**Upcoming/Ongoing changes include**:
+**Upcoming/Ongoing Changes Include**:

-  - Additional keyword coverage (check commit log)
+  - Additional Keyword Coverage
-  - STRUCTURE:SUFFIX validation, which prevents highlighting if an invalid suffix is used with a structure, or vice versa.
-This is supported on most newly added member groups, but updating old groups is an ongoing process.
+    - Check commit logs for all updates
+  - Partial STRUCTURE:MEMBER Validation
+    - Highlighting for some STRUCTURE:MEMBER combinations break if an incorrect parameter is applied.
+This is only implemented for structures that can't be set to another reference, else some parameters would never receive highlighting if their parent structure is being referenced by a variable.
-  - Anonymous function support.
+  - Anonymous function distinction.
-  - Highlighting for multiple parameters declared on a single line.
+  - Parameter Declarations
+    - Lines containing single parameter definitions is currently supported.
+Instances where multiple parameters are declared on the **same line** are not supported, although development of this feature is in progress.

 **Updated Syntax Support**

-The following item in this section represent highlight support for structures, and their parameters and methods, that were not available at the time of the original packages release.
-This list doesn't represent all updates, just entirely new additions.
+The following items in this section represent support for structures, parameters, and methods that were not available when the original Atom package was released.
+This list doesn't represent all updates, just entirely new structure additions.

   - [Connection](https://ksp-kos.github.io/KOS/structures/communication/connection.html)
   - [kOS Pseudo Action Groups](https://ksp-kos.github.io/KOS/commands/flight/systems.html)